johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 ### 1. Prerequisite
 If not already done : fork the repo, deploy Azure Functions and select the **"media-functions-for-logic-app"** Project (IMPORTANT!)

 Follow the guidelines in the [git tutorial](1-CONTRIBUTION-GUIDE/git-tutorial.md) for details on how to fork the project and use Git properly with this project.

+Note : if you never provided your GituHb account in the Azure portal before, the continous integration probably will probably fail and you won't see the functions.
+In that case, you need to setup it manually.
+Go to your azure functions deployment / Functions app settings / Configure continous integration.
+Select GitHub as a source and configure it to use your fork.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fmedia-services-dotnet-functions-integration%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>